-In 2002, Seluah’s debut EP launched a mystery rife with ethereal melodies and dub rhythms, allotting them a singular trippy space in Louisville’s well-documented music scene.
-LEO Weekly hailed it as “one of the best records to ever come out of Louisville” and Ear X-tacy called it “a psych-dub masterpiece.”
-After brief stints supporting Rachel’s, Matt Pond PA and Shipping News, the band went dark for six years while continuing with their other bands (Rachel’s, Boom Bip and People Noise) before reuniting in September 2010.
+In 2002, Seluah’s debut EP launched a mystery rife with ethereal melodies and dub rhythms, allotting the band a singular, trippy space in Louisville’s well-documented music scene.
+LEO Weekly hailed it as “one of the best records to ever come out of Louisville,” and Ear X-tacy called it “a psych-dub masterpiece.”
+After brief stints supporting Rachel’s, Matt Pond PA and Shipping News, Seluah went dark for six years while continuing with their other bands (Rachel’s, Boom Bip, People Noise) before reuniting in September 2010.

-In March 2011, Seluah again partnered with Kevin Ratterman (My Morning Jacket, Young Widows, The Broken Spurs) at The Funeral Home to record Red Parole, an epic full length much broader in scope and instrumentation than their debut EP.
-This time out the band allotted two weeks to immerse themselves in the heavier songs resulting in a dark guitar-laden record with a massive bass and drum sound.
-The bulk of the record reflects an early ’70s mammoth guitar aesthetic, both fuzzed out and sweetly melodic, punctuated by mesmerizing vocals that glide over each track.
-Most of the material was performed when Seluah opened for TV On The Radio in fall 2011.
+Seluah’s 2012 debut full-length album Red Parole was much broader in scope and instrumentation than its EP.
+The bulk of Red Parole reflects an early ’70s mammoth guitar aesthetic, both fuzzed out and sweetly melodic, punctuated by mesmerizing vocals that glide over each track.
+Seluah performed most of the material while opening for TV On The Radio in the fall of 2011.